 Learn about the types of people who become entrepreneurs.
-This page goes into detail about the ethnic and gender ratio of the workplace.
+This page goes into detail about the employment, gender, and ethnic ratios of the workplace.

 This graph shows the distribution of females and males that are interested in becoming an entrepreneur.
 Four or five star ratings on CareerExplorer indicate interest.